What is breast cancer?

-- One in nine women will be diagnosed with breast cancer by the age of 85.
+- One in eight women will be diagnosed with breast cancer by the age of 85.

 - Breast cancer is rare in men.
 About 100 men are diagnosed in Australia each year.
 This represents less than 1% of all breast cancers.

 The aim of this information is to help you understand about breast cancer.
 We cannot advise you about the best treatment for you.
 You need to discuss this with your doctors.
 However, we hope this information will answer some of your questions and help you think about the questions you would like to ask your doctors or other health carers.